-One award of \$10,000/year (Canadian) is available to provide personal or research support for the successful applicant.
-The award is renewable for up to two additional years for PhD students, once for Masters students, assuming annual approval of a satisfactory progress report, continued possession of a valid hunting or sportsman licence, and the need for continuing financial support.
+Two awards of \$12,000 CDN/year are available to provide personal or research support for the successful applicant.
+The awards are renewable for up to two additional years for PhD students, once for Master's students, assuming annual approval of a satisfactory progress report, continued possession of a valid hunting or sportsman licence, and the need for continuing financial support.